77. Expect to be liked ... and you'll be more likable!

 Reflection

-The truth is that we can't read minds.
-We never truly know how people feel about us, and so we guess.
+We can't read minds, or ever truly know how people feel about us … so we guess.
 And our guesses often have a negative bias.

 Connection Skill & Action Step: Expect People to Like You

-In the absence of concrete information, assume that people like and respect you, and act accordingly.
-If this is too much of a stretch, you can apply the findings of the above study and—before entering into an anxiety-provoking interaction—remind yourself that the other people are probably nervous too.
+If that feels like too much of a stretch, you can apply the study’s findings and—before entering an anxiety-provoking interaction—remind yourself that the other people are probably nervous too.

 Expecting a positive reaction can also help relax nerves in performance situations like a job interview, presentation, or public speaking.
 Try to imagine being warmly received rather than anticipating being judged.